 How does NETD affect the quality of an image?

 The images below show the same scene recorded by two different cameras.
 One camera has a NETD of 40 mK and the other 80 mK.
 The low-temperature background of an image taken by larger value (80 mK) NETD camera shows lesser thermal contrast or lesser clarity between the human target and the background whereas, the image was taken by the lower value of NETD i.e. 40 mK is showing higher thermal contrast or more celerity between human target and the background.
 However, here the net 40 mK difference doesn’t seem like much, but it has a huge impact on the image quality and measurement accuracy.

 In brief, the lower NETD value promise the;

 - Good image – simple to understand and easy to focus on the camera.

 - Ease of identifying the objects in a thermal image.

 Figure 2.
 Comparative illustration of thermal images captured by the thermal camera of different NETD values.

-Thermal imaging devices use advanced optics and sensors that digitally process the inputs from the optics of the device to deliver digital raster images of the target and its surroundings.
+Thermal Scope uses advanced optics and sensors that digitally process the inputs from the optics of the device to deliver digital raster images of the target and its surroundings.
 They can detect minute temperature differences to deliver images and identify hidden objects in adverse conditions.